20230821-20231128-BI2-BBIT4-2/BBT4206-R-Lab2of15-ExploratoryDataAnalysis-champions/markdown/Lab-Submission-Markdown.md

 ## Description of the Dataset

 We then display the number of observations and number of variables.
-We have 101 observations and 100 variables to work with.
+We have 101 observations and 100 variables in our dataset.

 ``` code
 dim(student_performance_dataset)